hilkojj/gu/README.md

 ## Web demo

-A simple online demo using the game library can be seen [here](https://hilkojj.github.io/cpp-game-utils/emscripten_test/gutest.html).
+A *very* simple online demo using the game library can be seen [here](https://hilkojj.github.io/cpp-game-utils/emscripten_test/gutest.html).

 Controls: WASD + mouse (click on the screen to lock cursor)